Renseck/UFPy/src/Documentation/documentation.md

 <h1 align = "center"> UFPy </h1> <br>

 This file will serve as a complete and thorough documentation of the (main) functions contained in this project, their arguments and how they work together.
 Examples of how to use most of these will be found in `Reproduce_thesis.py`, located in the `src/` folder.
 Additional notes are given for each function as needed; the description in the docstring (also seen in each source file) should come a long way.
+Example images are put in spoiler tags for the more "relevant" plotting functions, to get a taste for the output they produce.

 1. [Running the model](#Runming_the_model)
 2. [Model metadata](#model-metadata)